 - 1. A source of contamination like a hazardous waste site. - 2.
 An environmental medium like air, water or soil that can hold or move the contamination. - 3.
-A point where people come into contact with a contaminated medium like water at the tap or soil in the yard. - 4.
+A point where people contact a contaminated medium like water at the tap or soil in the yard. - 4.
 An exposure route like ingesting (contaminated soil or water) or breathing (contaminated air). - 5.
 A population who could be exposed to contamination like nearby residents.